“Saturn’s action is to condense aqueous

 “Nothing to me, not one more word need you say to me.”

 “All right then.
 Let’s hit Denise’s, settle you in.”
-I fiddled with the shift lever, then fired the ignition.
+I fiddled with the shift lever, then fired the ignition, feeling I had just dodged a hostile round.
 On the radio, came some new solo Teddy Pendergrass.

 “It’s what you’re going to say to Syd,” she said, with sudden, unblinking resolve.